More Solar at Rosebrook

 Each solar-generating canopy in the parking lot will be comprised of a number of 450-watt photovoltaic modules with a 7-degree tilt angle.
 They will shield cars in the lot from sun and precipitation.

 The installation requires approval of the Wareham Planning Board.
 Final plans are being designed, and the company hopes construction can begin this fall.

 In addition to the greenhouse gas reduction resulting from clean energy development, solar energy is an important element of the economic development landscape in Massachusetts.
 According to a recent report by the Interstate Renewable Energy Council, Massachusetts ranks third among states in the U.S. in solar-related jobs, and employment increased by 11 percent in 2021.

-The event, in its final year, is hosted by the A.D.
-Makepeace Company, which is is the world’s largest cranberry grower, the largest private property owner in eastern Massachusetts, and a recognized leader in environmentally responsible real estate development and stewardship.
+The 168-year-old A.D.
+Makepeace Company is North America’s largest cranberry grower, the largest private property owner in eastern Massachusetts, and a recognized leader in environmentally responsible real estate development and stewardship.